 Laguna Viva opens at the V-A-C Foundation’s Palazzo delle Zattere.

-Laguna Viva is the first stage of a long-term strategy to enable Palazzo delle Zattere to engage with the complexities of everyday life in Venice.
+Laguna Viva is integral to the long-term strategy whereby Palazzo delle Zattere engage with the complexities of everyday life in Venice.

 V-A-C Foundation commissioned London based collective Assemble, who work across the fields of architecture, design and art, to develop a long-term project for the garden and indoor area where the Foundation’s new bar and restaurant SudEst 1401, is located.
 Assemble’s aim was to create an environment that would both reveal and actively involve the city so they turned to this organisation to work with them on the project.